-Nowadays cements come in a wide variety of formulations including “Ordinary” Portland cement, White cement, Rapid hardening cement, Sulphate resisting cement and Masonry cement.
-They can also come as blends to include Portland blastfurnace cement incorporating ground granulated blast furnace slag (GGBS) and Portland flyash cement incorporating fly ash.
+Nowadays cements come in a wide variety of formulations including ‘Ordinary’ Portland cement, white cement, rapid hardening cement, sulfate resisting cement and masonry cement.
+They can also come as blends to include Portland blast-furnace cement incorporating ground granulated blast furnace slag (GGBS) as well as Portland fly-ash cement incorporating fly-ash.